-- Capital values recognise the economic activity to which the rating unit is put.
-Setting rates on capital value ensures that those rating units using Council services pay their share: - Shops in the CBD, motels and multi-unit housing for instance, have a high capital value in relation to land value, but also use Council's infrastructure (especially roading) to a greater degree than a residential property that has the equivalent land value. - Capital improvements (such as building a new house or undertaking a conversion to dairying) typically lead to increased use of Council's infrastructure and services. - In areas of growth, capital value increases generated by the growth can absorb much of the rate increase associated with the increased use of infrastructure caused by the growth.
+- Capital improvements (such as building a new house or undertaking a conversion to dairying) typically lead to increased use of Council's infrastructure and services. - In areas of growth, capital value increases generated by the growth can absorb much of the rate increase associated with the increased use of infrastructure caused by the growth.
 Land values are less likely to achieve this. - Capital values are a known figure.
 Capital values are generated from sales of assets while land values (especially in urban areas) are calculated from small quantities of vacant land sales and are therefore less reliable. - Capital values are less volatile than land sales.
-If Council used land value based rates, the incidence of rates changing due to valuation effects alone would have been far more significant than under capital value.2
+If Council used land value based rates, the incidence of rates changing due to valuation effects alone would have been far more significant than under capital value.

-3. Sources of funding
+3 Sources of Funding